jaykewells/liftoff-wiki/Week-4.md

 ### Project Review

 You will need to perform a project review with each of your students this week.
 The project review doesn't need to be a long ordeal, you simply need to make sure your student is making progress on their project.
-Ask them about
+Ask them about things they've struggled with so far.
+You probably won't have time to help each of your students solve a technical issue in each project review.
+So if students are talking about technical issues, ask them about what they have done to solve that issue.
+What is their process when they get stuck?
+Are they asking other students, have they read technical documentation, have they looked for tutorials online, have they googled different versions of the same question?
+If they haven't tried all of those things, they should.
+If they are having lots of technical issues it could be a deeper issue of not understanding what they need to do to solve a problem.
+Have them walk you through what their project should be doing in as fine of detail as possible.
+If they struggle, they may not know why they are trying to do something they are attempting to do.

 ## Next Week